Cascot: Computer Assisted Structured COding Tool

 A desktop version of the Cascot software suitable for processing high volumes of data is also available for purchase.
 For more information about this version of the software see high volume coding.

 A multilingual ISCO-08 version of Cascot is available.
-For more information see international Cascot.
+For more information see Cascot International.